Skip to content

 Literature:

 • memchr is maintained by Andrew Gallant (BurntSushi), author of ripgrep.
-It uses the generic SIMD framework to dispatch to the best available instruction set at runtime
+It uses a generic SIMD framework to dispatch to the best available instruction set at runtime

-Impact: Part of the combined mini-eval speedup.
-Difficult to isolate, but avoids the overhead of Rust's dec2flt algorithm which handles the full IEEE 754 spec.
+Impact when active: Part of the combined mini-eval speedup.
+Difficult to isolate, but avoided the overhead of Rust's dec2flt algorithm.

 Literature: